theiagen/public_health_viral_genomics/docs/source/titan_workflows.rst

 Titan_ONT
 =========
 The Titan_ONT workflow was written to process basecalled and demultiplexed Oxford Nanopore Technology (ONT) read data.
-IInput reads are assumed to be the product of sequencing Artic V3 tiled PCR-amplicons designed for the SARS-CoV-2 genome.
+The most common read data analyzed by the Titan_ONT workflow are generated with the Artic V3 protocol.
+Alternative primer schemes such as the Qiaseq Primer Panel, the Swift Amplicon SARS-CoV-2 Panel and the Artic V4 Amplicon Sequencing Panel however, can also be analysed with this workflow since the primer sequence coordinates of the PCR scheme utilized must be provided along with the raw paired-end Illumina read data in BED and FASTQ file formats, respectively.

 .. note::
   As of May 2021, alternative primer schemes are not currently supported for the Titan_ONT workflow, but active development us underway to allow for such analysis in the near future.